coursera/react-imgix/README.md

 ## Usage

 This code currently assumes that you have a proxy server set up that handles the authentication to Imgix.
 Suppose your server is http://assets.example.com/imgProxy/ and you want your page to display an asset you have stored in S3 at https://s3.amazonaws.com/examplecom/logo.jpg.
+(Any PRs to support client-authenticated requests with [imgix-core-js](https://github.com/imgix/imgix-core-js) are welcomed.)

 This React code:
 ```jsx